MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting restricts users on a computer to the specified list of user locales.
 If the list is empty, it locks all user locales to their current values.
 This policy setting does not change existing user locale settings; however, the next time a user attempts to change their user locale, their choices will be restricted to locales in this list.

 To set this policy setting on a per-user basis, make sure that you do not configure the per-computer policy setting.